| October

 they could use some hoppers.
 So (clad in hip boots, straw hats, and bib

-this strange activity that their car left the road and lightly hit a utility
+with this strange activity that their car left the road and lightly hit a

-alter my methods.
-This may involve changing hooks, to have the right size
+simply alter my methods.
+This may involve changing hooks, to have the right

 or wrap-on sinkers, bobbers, and any other modifications).